mailpile/python-passcrow/docs/PROTOCOL.md

 ### Preparation

-1. A passcrow-enabled application creates a "Recovery Pack", which is an encrypted file containing the application-specific data required to regain access if a password is forgotten or a key lost.
+1. A passcrow-enabled application creates a "Recovery Pack", which is a (partially) encrypted file containing the application-specific data required to regain access if a password is forgotten or a key lost, along with settings, server names and IDs required to initiate recovery.

-2. The "Recovery Key", a random key which was used to encrypt the Recovery Pack, is split into multiple Fragments using Shamir's Secret Sharing algorithm.
+2. The "Recovery Key", a random key which was used to encrypt sensitive parts of the Recovery Pack, is split into multiple Fragments using Shamir's Secret Sharing algorithm.

 3. Some Fragments may be stored (cleartext) along with the Recovery Pack itself, but not enough to reconstruct the Recovery Key on their own.